 Charlottetown is the capital of Prince Edward Island.
-In 2016 it had a population of 36,094.
+In 2023 it is estimated to have a population of 38,354.

 Charlottetown is considered to be the Birthplace of Confederation.
-This year, the city is celebrating the 150th anniversary of the Charlottetown Conference – an event that paved the way to Confederation and the founding of Canada in 1867.
+In 2014, the city celebrated the 150th anniversary of the Charlottetown Conference – an event that paved the way to Confederation and the founding of Canada in 1867.

 The Mi’kmaqs were the first people to live on Prince Edward Island.
 They called the island Epekwik – meaning resting on the waves.

-The population of Prince Edward Island is approximately 159,625 in 2020.
-About 46% of the population lives in a city or town; the rest of the population lives in a rural setting.
+The population of Prince Edward Island is approximately 173,787 in 2023.
+About 46% of the population lives in a city or town, while the rest of the population lives in a rural setting.

-Prince Edward Island is 220 kilometres long by six to sixty-four kilometres wide.
+Did you know that Prince Edward Island is the smallest of all Canadian provinces?
+Prince Edward Island is 220 kilometres long by 6 to 64 kilometres wide.
 There is no place on the island that is more than 16 kilometres from the sea.

-There is ferry service from Wood Island, PEI to Caribou, Nova Scotia eight months of the year.
-In the summer, there is also a five hour crossing from Souris, PEI to the Magdalene Island in Quebec.
+There is ferry service from Wood Island, Prince Edward Island to Caribou, Nova Scotia eight months of the year.
+In the summer, there is also a five hour crossing from Souris, Prince Edward Island to the Magdalen Islands in Quebec.

 The lowest temperature ever recorded in PEI was -37.2°C (-35°F) on January 26, 1884 in Kilmahumaig.